clay-green/Statistics-Data-Analytics/README.md

 # Statistics and Data Analytics

 This is a collection of projects that I have completed to demonstrate statistical, predictive, and data analytics/visualization.
-Currently, all projects were done in RStudio, except the following were done in Excel:
+Currently, all projects were done in RStudio, except the following were done in Excel:\n
 Annuity Plan Project
 Rating Project